Process modelling fundamentals

 Check your learning

-The final activity for this topic is a set of questions that will help you prepare for your formal assessment.
+The final knowledge check for this topic is a set of questions that will help you prepare for your formal assessment.

-Complete the following eight (8) activities to check your knowledge and understanding of the key concepts of this topic.
-You may repeat this activity as often as you like.
+Complete these eight activities to check your knowledge and understanding of the key concepts of this topic.
+You may repeat this knowledge check as often as you like.
 Use the arrows to move between the different activities.

 Assessments